Rupali59/Obsidian/index.md

 >
 > 💼 Opted to Hire
 >
-> 📜 18 Public Repositories
+> 📜 23 Public Repositories
 >
-> 🔑 3 Private Repositories
+> 👥 15 Followers · 29 Following
 >
 > **I'm an Early 🐤**